EPIC US ROAD TRIP DAYS 26-29THE APPALACHIANS - GEORGIA, NORTH CAROLINA, VIRGINIA & WEST VIRGINIA

 Surrounded by the beauty of the Chattahoochee National Forest, the byway winds through the valleys and mountain gaps of the southern Appalachians.
 From the vistas atop Brasstown Bald to the cooling mists of waterfalls, scenic wonders fill the region.
 Hike the Appalachian Trail, fish in a cool mountain stream, or just drive the 41-mile (66-kilometre) scenic loop road.

-Continuing north, it wasn’t long before we ran out of Georgia state terra firma, making it to the state line with neighbouring North Carolina.
-Hello epic US road trip state number 20.
+Continuing north and it wasn’t long before we ran out of Georgia state terra firma by making it to the state line with neighbouring North Carolina.
+Hello Epic US Road Trip state number 20.

 State Nicknames – Old North State; Tar Heel State.
 State Mottos – Esse Quam Videri (To Be, Rather Than To Seem) (official); First in Flight.
 Admitted To The Union – November 1789 (12th state).
 Population – 10 million (9th most populous state).
 Area – 53,800 sq miles (28th largest state).
 Capital – Raleigh.
 National Parks – 1 (Great Smoky Mountains).
 National Scenic Byways/All-American Roads – 3/1.
 Famous For – College hoops; the world’s first controlled flight of a powered heavier-than-air aircraft (by the Wright Brothers in December 1903 near Kitty Hawk, North Carolina); banking; hurricanes; the Appalachians.
 State Highlight – Appalachian drives.
 North Carolina Titbits – The second territory to be colonised by the British, the state is named in memory of King Charles I (Carolus in Latin); natives are called ‘tar heels’, a nickname said to relate to both their tar pine production & their legendary stubbornness; British band Pink Floyd is named, in part, after Floyd Council, a North Carolinian blues guitarist, mandolin player, and singer; the international doughnut chain Krispy Kreme hails from North Carolina; Pepsi was first produced here in 1898; the state leads the US in the production of flue-cured tobacco & sweet potatoes, and is second in production of pigs and hogs, trout, turkeys &, emm, Christmas trees.

-It was a 50-mile drive north from the Georgia-North Carolina state line to the Oconaluftee Visitor Center at the eastern entrance to America’s most visited, by some way, National Park, Great Smoky Mountains National Park.
+It was a 50-mile drive north from the Georgia-North Carolina state line to the Oconaluftee Visitor Center at the eastern entrance to America’s most visited, and by some way, protected wilderness area, UNESCO-listed Great Smoky Mountains National Park.

 Great Smoky Mountains National Park